readyapi/cligenius/docs/tutorial/using-click.md

   hello
   top

-// Call the Types part
+// Call the Cligenius part
 $ python main.py top

-The Types app is at the top level
+The Cligenius app is at the top level

 // Call the Click part
 $ python main.py hello --name Camila